nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------
 ```

-- By entering `eatery` as `DESTINATION_BLOCK` parameter, you can see the list of eatery to choose from.
+- By entering `eatery` as `DESTINATION_BLOCK` parameter, you can see the list of eatery to choose from. <br>

 - NUSMaze then prompts for the index of the eatery that you wish to go to.
-This is when you can enter `EATERY_ENTRY`.
+This is when you can enter `EATERY_ENTRY`. <br>

 <div markdown="block" class="alert alert-warning">
 :warning: The `STARTING_BLOCK` must be one of the Engineering or Computing buildings. <br>
-:warning: `EATERY_ENTRY` must be an integer from 1 to 7.
+:warning: `EATERY_ENTRY` must be an integer from 1 to 7. <br>
 </div>

 ### 4.4 History